bebhuvan/dumpster-garden/content/landfill/violent-disassembly.md

 ---
-title: "Violent disassembly
+title: "Violent Disassembly"  # or whatever title you want
-"
-date: -001-11-30
+date: 2024-01-18  # use appropriate date instead of -001-11-30
 tags:
   - Uncategorized
-title: ''
 ---

 ## Violent disassembly